The number of ramified primes in number fields of small degree: Introduction and statement of results

 In the cases where we have an asymptotic formula, one may also ask about the rate of convergence for these formulas.
 Write $\mathcal{F}_{S_d}(X)$ and $N_{S_d}(X)$ for the analogues of \eqref{eq:def_fd} where only those fields whose Galois closure is an $S_d$-extension of $\mathbb{Q}$ are enumerated.
 Then, for $d \leq 5$, power saving error terms have been proved for $N_{S_d}(X)$, by Belabas, Bhargava, and Pomerance \cite{BBP2010} ($d = 3, 4$) and Shankar and Tsimerman \cite{ST2014} $(d = 5)$.

 It is also possible to count number fields satisfying a given finite set of local conditions, e.g., number fields in which a fixed prime $p$ is ramified.
 The error terms will depend on the local conditions, but this dependence can be explicitly controlled, and it is again possible to give power saving error terms.
-Such results are essentially known in complete generality, although they are not all stated explicitly enough in the literature.
-In Section \ref{sec:field-counting} we give explicit results of this nature which suffice to prove our main theorem.
+Such results are essentially known in complete generality, although they are not all stated explicitly enough in the literature.\footnote{As we note later, such results did appear after we completed the initial version of our paper.
+The strongest results to date are due to Ellenberg, Pierce, and Wood \cite{EPW}.} In Section \ref{sec:field-counting} we give explicit results of this nature which suffice to prove our main theorem.